RMWinslow/RMWinslow.github.io/3102/diamond.md

 If the bank offers a contract that satisfies this equation, then how does this contract compare to individual investment?
-The consumer receives the same amount of money *in expectation*, but there is less variance in how much they receive.
+The consumer receives less money *in expectation*, but there is less variance in how much they receive.

-If the utility function is concave down (which is the case if consumers dislike risk), then the consumer is better off, in expectation, with this contract:
+If the utility function is concave down, meaning that consumers dislike risk, then it might be possible for the consumer to be better off, in expectation, with this contract.
+That is, it's possible for:

 $$t \cdot u(1+r_1) + (1-t) \cdot u(1+r_2) \geq t \cdot u(1) + (1-t) \cdot u(1+r)$$